Are Saga Guitar Kits Good?

 Be careful with it.
 If you don’t have enough time or patience I would strongly suggest to use any transparent acrylic paint.

-The guitar body in the Saga kits comes already sealed and prepared for the final painting.
+The body in the Saga guitar kits comes already sealed and prepared for the final painting.

 And the wood structure looks very good.

-I tried once to play with colors without good thought and preparation and I failed big at the start.
+I tried once to play with colors without good thought and preparation and I failed big time at the start.

 This is a good topic for another post.
-But for now I just want to say that the sanding after each coat is a very tricky operation.
+But for now, I just want to say that the sanding after each coat is a very tricky operation.

 More coats means more hard sanding and polishing work.